ItsThompson/blog/content/posts/2021/Oct28.md

 description: "Desc"
 draft: true
 tags: ["Hugo", "PaperMod"]
-categories: ["Computer Science"]
+categories: Computer Science

 editPost:
     URL: "https://github.com/ItsThompson/blog/blob/main/content"
     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---

-## Why I decided to create a blog
+## Why create a blog?
-- "Information Age"
-- Share Knowledge
-    - Found helpful information from other people's blogs. (igcseaid.com during IGCSE revision, ibphysics.org for IB Physics help, adrianb.io for game development)
+Sharing information has always been a cruitcial part of humans.
+Whether it be tips and tricks to get cheaper food, videos, and even scientific papers.
+In the current day and age of information, sharing knowledge is one of the key ways that we can advance.
+I always found helpful information through blogs and articles.
+For instance, I have used blogs during my IGCSE revision, during my IB Physics studies, and even for a wide variety of topics in game development.

+Because I have begun my final two years in highschool, I have decided my knowledge may be finally useful to the world.
+It almost feels like paying back for all the knowledge that I have gained through the internet.
+My hope for this blog is to decrease the barriers of entry and that people can learn something new.

 ## How I did it

 ### Technologies
  - Github
  - Hugo
  - PaperMod Theme

 ### Set up
  - Two Github Repos (public and source)
  - Public submodule inside source repo

 ### Method
 - Import theme
 - config.yml